graahnul-grom/lepton-conf/readme.md

 Limitations
 -----------
-Currently `liblepton` API does not support deletion of configuration keys and groups.
+Since [039c08c](https://github.com/lepton-eda/lepton-eda/commit/039c08c6fd106a8402cc690206eeae3ac4d1a7e7) `liblepton` API supports deletion of configuration keys and groups. `lepton-conf`, however, does not utilize new functions yet.
 Hence, those operations have to be performed manually, i.e. by editing configuration files in text editor.
 <br />
 **Note**: when you modify configuration files in external editor, do not forget to press the `Reload` button!